This information applies to England and Wales.

 When you first get CHC, you have an initial review after 3 months.
 After that, you normally have a review every year.

 Your local integrated care board (ICB) will have a policy on how often you will have a review.
-When you’re awarded CHC, the letter should say when your next review is.
+When you get a CHC award, the letter should say when your next review is.

 You should have a key contact.
 This is the person who is in charge of your CHC funding.
 Contact them if you want to know when your next review is.